Redocly/redocly-cli-cookbook/rulesets/common-mistakes/README.md

 - `no-enum-type-mismatch`: as the rule itself says: "Lack of compliance is most likely the result of a typo."
 - `no-unused-components`: unused components are hard to spot without a linter, and most of the time you just want to remove them

-Please, feel free to comment in the [corresponding issue](https://github.com/Redocly/redocly-cli/issues/1331) if you have elements against some of these rules.
+Please, feel free to open issues or pull requests to suggest updates or additions to this ruleset.